weaveworks-guides/weave-net-legacy/kubernetes/coreos/azure/README.md

 With Weave there is no need for extra port mapping.
 You can make use of the [Weave Docker API proxy](http://docs.weave.works/weave/latest_release/proxy.html) as well as [Automatic IP address allocation](http://docs.weave.works/weave/latest_release/ipam.html) to manage nodes and containers on Google Kubernetes.
 Since Weave takes care of IP management and service discovery, the requirement to directly configure the Docker daemon with statically allocated private subnets for each host or node is also eliminated.

+Weave implements simple and secure container networking across different hosts.

 XXadd a diagram here XXX

-Although there are other network fabric solutions such as [Flannel](https://coreos.com/flannel/docs/latest/flannel-config.html) and [Calico](http://www.projectcalico.org/), only Weave provides simple to deploy [encryption](http://docs.weave.works/weave/latest_release/features.html#security) and automatic unIP assigment and service discovery using [IPAM](http://docs.weave.works/weave/latest_release/features.html#addressing) and [weaveDNS](http://docs.weave.works/weave/latest_release/weavedns.html).
+Although there are other network fabric solutions such as [Flannel](https://coreos.com/flannel/docs/latest/flannel-config.html) and [Calico](http://www.projectcalico.org/), only Weave provides simple to deploy [encryption](http://docs.weave.works/weave/latest_release/features.html#security) and automatic IP assigment and service discovery using [IPAM](http://docs.weave.works/weave/latest_release/features.html#addressing) and [weaveDNS](http://docs.weave.works/weave/latest_release/weavedns.html).

-Weave is also one of the few solutions that can integrate with any uncontainerized services that you may have, such as legacy databases, and can manage those services on a container network as well.
+Weave is also one of the few solutions that can integrate with any uncontainerized services that you may have, such as legacy databases, and can manage those services together on a container network.

 In this example you will: